cloudish-ufcg/cloudish-kubernetes-experiment/README.md

 #### Allocation data (`allocation.dat`):

 - `timestamp`: Refers to timestamp of allocation event.
-podName: Name of allocated pod.
+- `podName`: Name of allocated pod.
 - `controllerName`: Name of deployment to which the pod is associated.
 - `hostName`: The host where the pod was allocated.
 - `waitTime`: How long the pod has waited before start running.